 during weekdays, it is in our best interest to share when safety of conditions permit.

-If the wind direction is to the right of Alfred's Tower, it is better to fly the NW ridge as the north spur creates turbulence.
+It is imperative that you check the true wind direction.
+If the wind is north of SW, the spur to the right of take-off creates severe turbulence.
 Remember that this is a new site so treat it with respect and share your experience of flying it with other pilots and the club committee.

 Although there are various bits of airspace to avoid, there is the potential for 100km+ flights.
 First be sure to go North of the Longleat Lion Park and then again North of the Salisbury Plain Danger Area.